 The elementary school consists of Kindergarten through Sixth Grade.
 Grades K-4 is located in the Ben R. Bush building along with an ABC program.
 Grades 5-6 location is in the Middle School building.
-There are 355 students enrolled in K-4 and 159 at the middle school totaling 514 students in the elementary school.
-The total enrollment for preschool is 58.
-Fifty eight percent of the students qualify for the federal food program.
+There are 324 students enrolled in K-4 and 151 at the middle school totaling 475 students in the elementary school.
+The total enrollment for preschool is 55.
+Sixty percent of the students qualify for the federal food program.

 Third through sixth grade students have the opportunity to participate in intramural basketball.
-Fourth grade through sixth grade students may participate in football, and fourth through sixth grade girls may participate in volleyball.
+Fourth grade through sixth grade boys may participate in football, and fourth through sixth grade girls may participate in volleyball.
 All of these sports are part of the Walnut Ridge Elementary Booster Club's program under the direction of the school's Athletic Director.
 Learning extends at WRES through a variety of additional activities available to students.
-The Lawrence

-County Spelling Bee, Chess Tournaments, Quiz Bowl, Elementary Field Day, and Odyssey of the Mind are some of the opportunities.
+The Lawrence County Spelling Bee, Chess Tournaments, Quiz Bowl, Elementary Field Day, and Odyssey of the Mind are some of the opportunities.
 Our K-4th graders participate in the One School, One Book.
 One School, One Book provides excellent involvement between the school, parents, and community.
-Students will be learning about different countries throughout the world this year.
-Classrooms, extra-curricular classes, and student support personnel are all participating in the project entitled Oh, the Places We Go.

 The Walnut Ridge Elementary Before and After School Program remains a growing part of the elementary school.
-There are currently seventy-five students enrolled in this program.
-The Walnut Ridge Elementary Summer Program met the essentials of over eighty students.
-The average daily attendance is between 30-50 students.
+There are currently 50 students enrolled in this program.
+The Walnut Ridge Elementary Summer Program met the essentials of over 50 students.
+The average daily attendance is between 20-30 students.
 Our school is committed to serving the needs of our parents and community.

-There are two Parent-Teacher conferences scheduled for the 2019-20 school year.
+Two Parent-Teacher conferences are scheduled for the 2020-21 school year.
 The first parent-teacher conference occurs at the end of the first nine weeks' period.
 The second conference follows at the end of the third nine weeks.
-Mid-term progress reports goes to parents each five weeks during the four quarters.
+Mid-term progress reports are sent home to parents five weeks into each quarter.
 Scheduling of individual conferences transpire as deemed necessary.

 Student Recognition is a very important part of Walnut Ridge Elementary.
-Students receive quarterly awards for Honor Roll, Perfect Attendance, Good Work, Birthday, Principal's Award, Super Star, Caught Doing Good, Awesome Attitude and Most Improved.
+Students receive quarterly awards for Honor Roll and Perfect Attendance.
+Faculty and Staff award Grow & Glow Reports to highlight areas where the students are making improvements as well as celebrating achievements and classroom leadership.
+Faculty are encouraged to let the students make a "brag call" to the parents to share their Grow & Glow Report.
 End of year awards will be presented fourth quarter.
-Students receive Bobcat Bucks for exhibiting exceptional behavior and work ethics.
 Mrs. Andrea Roark, WRES Counselor, focuses on character education through the incorporation of the quarterly character award and the monthly VIP award.

 The Walnut Ridge School implements PLC learning communities meeting school wide with expectations that all students learn at high levels.
 The administration and faculty works diligently to obtain professional development that will foster student growth and provide an enhanced learning environment.
 All professional development alignment coincides with the district ACSIP Plan and meets the requirements mandated by the state.
 Teachers continue to grow professionally through active involvement in professional organizations and the state mandated TESS evaluation system.
 Professional Development will focus on Literacy, Data, and Mathematics.
-The Walnut Ridge Elementary certified teaching staff receives 60 hours of staff development during the 2019-20 school year.
+The Walnut Ridge Elementary certified teaching staff receives 60 hours of staff development during the 2020-21 school year.